G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 To my mind those are unfortunate who have not had glimpses of this kind.
 What do they know of life that is past, or of life to come?
 What do they know of death?
 How can they do otherwise than suffer and grope in the way they follow?
 I would sit on hot plowshares to receive teachings of this kind, so that they could be voiced, and that the atmosphere might vibrate with them, and that they might reach some who crave for them, who long for them.

 G. de P. — That is the true chela spirit.
-I didn't bring up this matter, I didn't ask this question, please understand, Companions, because of a diminution of my own strength, nor because I am vampirized.
+I didn't bring up this matter, please understand, because of a diminution of my own strength, nor because I am vampirized.
 That is not the idea at all.
 But I have been earnestly desirous for the last month or six weeks to find out what your own mental reaction is.
 Does anyone here feel that he or she is receiving too much, that he or she is becoming bewildered, or puzzled?

 Student — Yes, sometimes I do feel in that way.
 Could you tell us some of the dangers that might result from receiving the teachings too rapidly?

 It is my duty to deliver my message to you, and I am eager, anxious, to do it.
-But I cannot rightly do it if it causes any one of you to incur the danger of falling back.
-If anyone here has a weak strain in the character, there is that danger present, and it is my duty to tell you about it — that simply from bewilderment, from weariness, you may fall.
+But I cannot rightly do it if it causes anyone of you to incur the danger of falling back.

-Student — I was going to beg you to continue, but of course you will decide.
-However, I am new in these meetings, and I cannot express what is happening to me — the feeling of expansion and expanding.
-And I for one should be extremely sorry if the meetings were discontinued or even the time interval lengthened into a month.
+Student — I for one should be extremely sorry if the meetings were discontinued or even the time interval lengthened into a month.
 I feel that I cannot get enough at present.

 G. de P. — Thank you.